Torsion of the Testicular Appendices and Epididymis

 Pathophysiology

 The vestigial tissues forming the appendices are commonly pedunculated and are structurally predisposed to torsion.
 Torsion of an appendage leads to ischemia and infarction.
-Necrosis of appendices causes pain and local inflammation of surrounding the tunica vaginalis and epididymis (acute hemiscrotum).
-Torsion of the testicular appendage may also be accompanied by presence of a thickened scrotal wall, a reactive hydrocele, and enlargement of the head of the epididymis.
+Necrosis of appendices causes pain and local inflammation of the surrounding tunica vaginalis and epididymis (acute hemiscrotum).
+Torsion of the testicular appendage may be accompanied by a thickened scrotal wall, a reactive hydrocele, and enlargement of the head of the epididymis.

 Epidemiology